eddiesholl/user-search/README.md

 ### --term (-t)

 The term to search for in the field.
+If this flag is omitted, a match is made if the field is empty (an empty string, or an empty array).

+### --data (-d)

+By default, the tool operates on the JSON files stored in the `data` folder.
+If you would like to search alternate data files, you can provide the custom path with this option.
+The directory should contain the 3 JSON files.

 # Tests